|

 Lustraloy with Chrome Plated clip

-Coin Silver with vertical lines and GF clip
+Lined Coin Silver and GF clip

 Sterling Silver plain with GF clip and chevron band